oaiiae/oaiiae.github.io/content/resume.md

 *Since May 2022 • Remote, France*

-- Developed and maintained REST APIs in Go
+- Developed and maintained REST APIs in Go running in our self-hosted Kubernetes cluster
 - Implemented efficient audio processors in Go using FFmpeg’s libraries & Cgo
 - Architectured an Icecast based CDN serving hundreds of radios to 100k+ concurrent listeners
 - Made audience tracking more reliable providing accurate insights to advertisers
 - Designed a custom ingestion network enhancing observability, security & reliability
 - Promoted usage of DDD and EventStorming to improve collaboration and progression on projects
-- Mentored the team on various tools (Git, Docker, DevContainers) and development practices
+- Mentored the team on various tools (Git, Docker, DevContainers) and development best practices
 - Reduced build time by 20% & artifacts size by 50% on our GitLab CI

 ### Stormshield • System Engineer